 One of the strengths of having a broad and inclusive definition of spirituality is that it allows individuals to create their own meanings.
+A broad definition also aligns with the norms and values of a postmodernist climate [244].
 However, when a definition is so expansive, it can end up being meaningless and inconsistent [174; 220].

 The definition of spirituality can lead to a bias.
 For example, if spirituality is defined as a personal search for meaning and purpose but a patient with depression has lost his or her sense of purpose, is that patient void of spirituality?
 Using emotional well-being as part of the definition may be dangerous because the outcome is intertwined with the concept of spirituality itself [144].
+Given the interdisciplinary nature of the empirical examination of religion and spirituality, these terms have also been influenced by the philosophical and epistemological underpinnings of a variety of disciplines [244].